ZhenshengLee/performance_test/README.md

                                        62
   --use_single_participant             Uses only one participant per process.
                                        By default every thread has its own.
-  --no_micro_intra                     Disables the Connext DDS Micro INTRA
-                                       transport.
   --with_security                      Make nodes with deterministic names for
                                        use with security
   --roundtrip_mode arg (=None)         Selects the round trip mode (None, Main,